Witnessing Spin-Orbital Entanglement using Resonant Inelastic X-Ray Scattering

 In general, both $\mathcal{T}_{{\bm{q}}}$ and $T_{\alpha\beta}$ are non-Hermitian.
-Consequently, even in the UCL limit, the RIXS operator fails to satisfy the Hermiticity condition necessary for extracting QFI\,\cite{hauke2016measuring}, and this limitation becomes more severe when finite-lifetime corrections from Eq.~\eqref{eq:finalState} are included\,\cite{ren2024witnessing}.
+Consequently, even in the UCL limit, the RIXS operator fails to satisfy the Hermiticity condition necessary for extracting QFI\,\cite{hauke2016measuring}, and this limitation becomes more severe when finite-lifetime corrections from Eq.~\eqref{eq:finalState} are included (see SM\,\cite{SI_note} and Ref.\,\cite{ren2024witnessing}).
 Accordingly, the zero-temperature spectral integral of RIXS,

 cannot be interpreted as a genuine quantum fluctuation.
-Here, $\langle \cdots \rangle_c$ denotes the cumulant expectation value and polarization dependence has been omitted for brevity.
+Here, $\langle \cdots \rangle_c$ denotes the cumulant expectation value, and polarization dependence has been omitted for brevity.
 While it has been proposed that including anti-Stokes contributions might restore Hermiticity\,\cite{ren2024witnessing}, these processes are exponentially suppressed at low temperatures and typically obscured by noise, precisely where entanglement is most robust.

 To address this limitation, we construct a Hermitian generator for the QFI using only the Stokes contribution.
 Specifically, we consider an operator closely related to $\mathcal{T}_{{\bm{q}}}(\epsilon_{\rm i},\epsilon_{\rm s})$: